joshuatuan/metacrafters-submissions/eth-proof-beginner-evm-course/README.md

 To execute this application, you can use Remix, an online Solidity IDE.
 To get started, navigate to the [Remix Website](https://remix.ethereum.org/).

-Once you are on the Remix website, initiate the process by creatj g a new file.
+Once you are on the Remix website, initiate the process by creating a new file.
 This can be done by selecting the "+" symbol found in the left-hand side panel.
 Name the newly created file and save it with a .sol extension.
 Next, proceed by copying and pasting the provided code:

 ```